5.7 “Learning to participate” through formal, non-formal and informal learning

 Supporting non-formal learning initiatives focusing on social and civic competences

-The Youth Board of Cyprus and the National Betting Authority have launched the “Young Cities” program.
+The Youth Board of Cyprus and the National Betting Authority launched in 2020 the “Young Cities” program.
 Young Cities is a holistic approach that aims to empower young men and women to become agents of positive change in their city.
 The aim of the program is to create youth-friendly cities, through an innovative and highly participatory process, which focuses on the creativity and dynamism of young people.
 The first Young Cities programme run with the participation of the Municipalities of Athienou, Aglantzia and Deryneia participate.

 There are no existing system of quality assurance of non-formal learning activities/projects.

-The Office of the Commissioner for Volunteerism and NGOs supports the educators training to the development of social and civic competences through the “Teacher’s manual for cultivating volunteering and active citizenship in schools”.
+The “Teacher’s manual for cultivating volunteering and active citizenship in schools” supports the educators training to the development of social and civic competences.
 This manual outlines key concepts and definitions and suggests concrete sessions or campaigns that can be done at school.